Alexvz2/ReactPortfolio/README.md

 # ReactPortfolio
 New Portfolio Based on React JS.

-Using Bootstrap and Material Components.
+Using Bootstrap for React

 Parallax Effects using npm react-scroll-parallax https://github.com/jscottsmith/react-scroll-parallax.
 Typewriter Using npm React-typist.
 Icons from React Icons.
+Parallax Cards from react-parallax-card.